danielarbc/showcase-cypress/README.md

 ## Environment Variables

-Make a copy of the `cypress.env.example.json` file, rename to `cypress.env.json` and fill data
+Make a copy of the `cypress.env.example.json` file, rename to `cypress.env.json` and fill data according to [Sauce Demo Site](https://www.saucedemo.com/)

 ## How to Run